-- To build Foundation brand awareness in Atlantic Canada and Quebec. - To strengthen the Foundation's relationship and communication with the Government of Canada as represented by the Minister of Fisheries and Oceans. - To encourage greater cooperation amongst federal and provincial governments, First Nations and volunteer organizations. - To identify new partnerships and potential sources of funding that can help advance the Foundations mission to improve salmon conservation
+- · To build Foundation brand awareness in Atlantic Canada and Quebec. - To strengthen the Foundation's relationship and communication with the Government of Canada as represented by the Minister of Fisheries and Oceans. - To encourage greater cooperation amongst federal and provincial governments, First Nations, community volunteers and other conservation organizations.